objcio/markdown-playgrounds/README.md

 ## What it does

 This app reads and writes Markdown documents that contain Swift code.
-This code can be executed as well: you can run individual code blocks, or all the blocks in a file.
+The code can be executed too!
+You can run individual code blocks, or all the blocks in a file.

-We're using this app to update our book [Advanced Swift](https://www.objc.io/books/advanced-swift/), and while blogging — it's very useful!
+We're using this app to update our book [Advanced Swift](https://www.objc.io/books/advanced-swift/), and while writing [blog posts](https://www.objc.io/blog/archive/).
+We find it very useful, and we hope you do too.

 ## How it works

-The app works by sending Swift code to a REPL instance, and reading back the results.
+The app works by sending Swift code to a REPL instance, then reading back the results.
 Compared to Swift Playgrounds or Xcode's playgrounds, this is quite limiting, but it also means we can keep things simple.

 <img width="912" alt="Screen Shot 2019-04-02 at 12 51 40" src="https://user-images.githubusercontent.com/5382/55397985-bdfca180-5547-11e9-8820-7cf3012c6e53.png">